Hiking the Mesa Arch Trail in Canyonlands National Park

 Distance: 0.7 miles / 1.1 km

-The Mesa Arch Trail in Canyonlands National Park is a Moab favorite among day hikers and photographers, looking to capture the unique angles of the beautiful east-facing arch perched just above the canyon rim.
+The Mesa Arch Trail in Canyonlands National Park is a short and easy loop trail and a favorite among both day hikers and photographers looking to capture a photo of the beautiful east-facing arch perched just above the canyon rim!

-For this reason, the short 0.7-mile (1.1 km) Mesa Arch Trail is a very popular Canyonlands hike from the moment the sun comes up first thing in the morning.
+This is exactly why the short 0.7-mile (1.1 km) Mesa Arch Trail is such a popular sunrise hike in Canyonlands National Park, which is true from the moment the sun comes up in the morning and throughout the day.

 How to See Sunrise at the Mesa Arch?

-The first time I went to shoot the sunrise at the Mesa Arch many years ago, I woke up about 30 minutes before sunrise, thinking that I was early enough to hike over and avoid the crowds.
+The first time I visited Canyonlands to shoot the sunrise at the Mesa Arch, I started hiking about 30 minutes before sunrise, thinking that I was early enough to beat the crowds.

-In my opinion, many of the photographers that had their tripods set up were taking up way too much space, which was quite rude and unnecessary because it’s not like we were shooting a waterfall or something that required the stabilization.
+In my opinion, many of the photographers that had their tripods out were taking up way too much space, which was quite rude and unnecessary because it’s not like we were shooting a waterfall or something that required the stabilization.

-The crowds aside, watching the sunrise from Mesa Arch is a must-see, and even if you don’t get the space for a photo through the arch, watching the first light shine on the canyon floor is worth the hike on its own!
+The crowds aside, catching sunrise from Mesa Arch is a stunning experience, and even if you don’t get the space for a photo through the arch, watching first light shine on the canyon floor is worth the effort alone!

 Mesa Arch Trailhead Parking